Genx-unidirectional/typescript-projects/08-ts-refined/README.md

 -->Mantra for narrowing : if check | type guard(i.e using typeof in if) | falsy checks | using in operator | using instanceOf | using predicate | using assertion function | discriminated unions

--->If we want to make a type which is superset of preceding two types we can it's parameters optional so that event after narrowing down it will appear again ( line no :59)
+-->If we want to make a type which is superset of preceding two types ,we can make it's parameters optional so that even after narrowing down it will appear again ( line no :59)

 -->We know that in js in if statement the falsy values are coerced into boolean and then they decide code inside the if statement is going to be executed or not

--->In typescript because strict mode is on we can use == , != in if statement also === ,!== both work same but in js != , == only check the value

 -->In TypeScript, the behavior we are (Line no :91) observing is due to how TypeScript infers the types based on the assignment and usage of the variables.